 Any use of or access to products, services or information of MSCI requires a license from MSCI.
 MSCI, Barra, RiskMetrics, IPD and other MSCI brands and product names are the trademarks, service marks, or registered trademarks of MSCI or its subsidiaries in the United States and other jurisdictions.
-The Global Industry Classification Standard (GICS) was developed by and is the exclusive property of MSCI and Standard & Poor's.
-"Global Industry Classification Standard (GICS)" is a service mark of MSCI and Standard & Poor's.
+The Global Industry Classification Standard (GICS) was developed by and is the exclusive property of MSCI and S&P Global Market Intelligence.
+"Global Industry Classification Standard (GICS)" is a service mark of MSCI and S&P Global Market Intelligence.

 MIFID2/MIFIR notice: MSCI ESG Research LLC does not distribute or act as an intermediary for financial instruments or structured deposits, nor does it deal on its own account, provide execution services for others or manage client accounts.
 No MSCI ESG Research product or service supports, promotes or is intended to support or promote any such activity.
-MSCI ESG
+MSCI ESG Research is an independent provider of ESG data.